 Have gut issues?
 Or maybe you just really want to optimise your health?
-Microbiome testing is something I do with pretty much all of my clients as the results are both actionable and measurable (and don’t worry, it’s also non-invasive and can be easily done at home!).
+Microbiome testing is an accurate way to get a snap shot of your gut health and the results are both actionable and measurable (and don’t worry, it’s also non-invasive and can be easily done at home!).

 A microbiome test might be relevant if you: